wso2/docs-ei/en/streaming-integrator/docs/samples/GCSSinkSample.md

 !!!info "Before you begin:"
     1. Create an account in [Google Cloud](https://cloud.google.com/).
     2. Download the credential file that is generated through the GCP console and save it in a directory of your choice.
+For more information, see [Google Cloud Authentication Documentation](https://cloud.google.com/docs/authentication/?hl=en_US&_ga=2.203156947.-316765357.1568779091).
     3. Save the sample Siddhi application in Streaming Integrator Tooling.